cta-wave/mezzanine/README.md

 * [ffmpeg][ffmpeg] (use a recent build from the master branch)
 * [ffprobe][ffmpeg] (use a recent build from the master branch)

-Using the provided `requirements.txt`, execute the following to install the Python dependancies:
+Using the provided `requirements.txt`, execute the following to install the Python dependencies:
 `pip install -r requirements.txt`

 Associated assets: